NEW LIFE COMMUNITY CHURCH SAFEGUARDING POLICY

 RESPONDING TO ALLEGATIONS OR SIGNS OF ABUSE

-If a child or young person makes a disclosure or makes an allegation of inappropriate behavior or abuse against them
+If a child, young person or vulnerable adult makes a disclosure or makes an allegation of inappropriate behavior or abuse against them

 - Thank them for telling you and reassure them that they have done the right thing.